LinkWellNodes/Documentation/docs/services/direct-request-jobs/Any-API-Guide.md

 :::info
 **Don't see your API listed below?**

 Our oracles can still support your request.
-Fill out our [request survey](https://linkwellnodes.io/Getting-Started.html) to receive a free custom smart contract that works for your use case, or refer to our [data feed documentation](/services/direct-request-jobs/Jobs-and-Pricing) for how-to instructions on programming your request!
+Refer to our [data feed documentation](/services/direct-request-jobs/Jobs-and-Pricing) for instructions on how to send your request to any API, or fill out our [request survey](https://linkwellnodes.io/Getting-Started.html) to receive a free custom smart contract that works for your use case!
 :::

 ---